Find out the minimum FD period for domestic and NRI Fixed Deposits

 With FDs, you can place your idle cash in high-interest-generating accounts.
 You may make premature withdrawals but have to forfeit the potential interest earned.
 It would help if you held the FD until maturity to get the best value out of it.

-If you prefer to save time and effort, and open an FD account remotely, then download the digibank by DBS app right away!
+If you prefer to save time and effort, and open an FD account remotely, then download DBS Bank app right away!

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.